High Blood Pressure And Cholesterol Life Insurance

 What is High Cholesterol?

-Two main cholesterol types are found naturally in the human body: LDL, or low-density lipoprotein, and HDL, or high-density lipoprotein.
+Two main cholesterol types are naturally found in the human body: LDL (low-density lipoprotein) and HDL (high-density lipoprotein).

 Each performs different functions for the body’s systems.
 The diagnosis of high cholesterol is determined by the presence of abnormally high levels of one or the other type of cholesterol in an individual’s bloodstream.